ASE G1 Maintenance and Lt. Repair Practice Test

 - D. Neither A or B

 Answer B is wrong.
 Engine mounts insulate and prevent engine vibrations from transferring to the passenger compartment.
-This is one of the most common causes of passenger compartment noise and vibration; this is especially true in front wheel drive vehicles.
+This is one of the most common causes of passenger compartment noise and vibration, especially in front-wheel drive vehicles.

 Answer C is wrong.
 A crooked or misaligned engine cradle affects the camber.
 A vehicle pulls to the side with the most positive (+) camber.